Ultrasound Scans at Recover Radiology | Morphett Vale

 Some examinations do need specific preparation:

-• Renal or bladder ultrasound: Drink one litre of water one hour before your appointment and arrive with a full bladder.
+• Renal & Pelvic ultrasound: Drink one litre of water one hour before your appointment and arrive with a full bladder.

 • Abdominal ultrasound: Fast from food and drink for six hours beforehand.
 You may sip a small amount of water if needed.